nitinkc/nitinkc.github.io/_posts/2019-10-04-java8_Syntax Reference.md

 # Predefined Functional Interfaces.

-### Consumer
+### Consumer : (used with forEach) takes generified argument and returns nothing
-the Consumer accepts a generified argument and returns nothing.
 It is a function that is representing side effects
 ```java
 public interface Consumer<T> {
     void accept(T t);